ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 elements are just a little bit larger than the square root of the overflow threshold, for example.
 The reference implementation of the BLAS does extra scaling in its 2-norm and dot product implementations, in order to avoid unwarranted overflow.
-BLAS 2 and 3 operations are like many dot products, and thus share these concerns.
+Many BLAS 2 and 3 operations are mathematically equivalent to a sequence of dot products, and thus share these concerns.

 Even if C++ already has the tools to implement something, if it's tricky to implement well, that can justify separate standardization.